reuhreuh/henrikapi-val-client/README.md

 ## Features
 `henrikapi-val-client` provides 1 to 1 SDK get data from [HenrikDev API](https://docs.henrikdev.xyz/valorant/general).
-There is also a [Swagger definition](https://app.swaggerhub.com/apis-docs/Henrik-3/HenrikDev-API).
 This API is free, however, you'll have to request an API key on [HenrikDev System Discord](https://discord.gg/b5FmTqG)

 So far following end-points are implemented: